hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 #### S3

-Amazon Simple Storage Service (S3) is a storage designed for the Internet scale.
+Amazon Simple Storage Service (S3) is a storage solution designed for the Internet scale.
 In this experiment, S3 is a fully managed serverless data lake.
 It automatically scales, and you don't need to provision any storage space.

 1. From the Kinesis Firehose delivery stream details page, click on the S3 bucket link from the "Amazon S3 destination" section.
 2. Open the `"raw-data"` folder then navigate the structure up to a list of files.

-Firehose has been configured to push all data in the `"raw-data"` folder in S3.
-After that all data are pushed according the its buffer configuration to the actual `"YYYY/MM/DD/HH"` [UTC](https://docs.aws.amazon.com/firehose/latest/dev/create-destination.html)
+Firehose has been configured to prefix all data with `"raw-data"` in S3.
+All data are pushed according to this prefix and then with the date prefix: `"YYYY/MM/DD/HH"` [UTC](https://docs.aws.amazon.com/firehose/latest/dev/create-destination.html)

 ![S3 data structure](resources/s3-rawdata.png)